Break the Cycle of Abuse Transform Your Relationship Today

 This intervention is specifically designed to interrupt the cycle of domestic abuse and heal the injuries caused by intimate partner violence.
 Unlike traditional marital therapy, each person engages in the therapeutic process individually, as well as with their partner as a couple.

-This treatment is in no way an opportunity to hide behind the abuse dynamic nor manipulate the therapist to side with either party.
-Instead, each person is expected to utilize their individual therapeutic alliance to their own personal benefit as they take responsibility for their respective growth, healing and change.
+This treatment is not an opportunity to hide behind the abuse dynamic or manipulate the therapist to side with either party.
+Instead, each person utilizes their individual therapeutic alliance for personal growth, healing and change.

-The primary focus of the Intimate Partner Abuse Treatment Program for the batterer is becoming aware of and accountable for their experience, their behavior and the impact of their actions on others.
+The primary focus of the Intimate Partner Abuse Treatment Program is becoming aware of and accountable for their experience, behavior, and the impact of their actions on others.

-Through the process of experiential, cognitive insight-oriented therapy and intensive inquiry, participants recognize how the use of “power and control” tactics foster interpersonal conflict.
-As they progress through successful completion of the program, they cultivate strategies for establishing and maintaining relationship harmony.
+Through integrative experiential, cognitive insight-oriented therapy, intensive inquiry, and energy psychology, participants recognize how the use of “power and control” tactics foster interpersonal conflict.
+Ultimately, they cultivate healthy strategies for personal and relationship harmony.

 Mutual respect and mutual regard are key learning and healing outcomes of the Intimate Partner Abuse Treatment Program.
 In addition to the obvious relationship benefit, participants appreciate the positive changes they experience from within and the transformative effect this has on their lives in general.